Some posts contain compensated links. Please read this disclaimer for more info.

 - Melnicani Bed & Breakfast

-Stobi is one of the more interesting stories of Macedonian history.
+Stobi is one of the more exciting stories of Macedonian history.
 Once a thriving city with one of the nation’s largest populations and infrastructures, the city is no longer inhabited.

 Why would you visit a city that has no people?
 Well, history enthusiasts would be the first to tell you that what remains of Stobi tells a story like none other.
 Ruins of churches, palaces, and well-developed city streets – a perfectly preserved Roman amphitheater – this place is like walking into a historian’s gold mine.